class QNearFieldManager

 bool

-Starts detecting targets and returns true if target detection is successfully started; otherwise returns false.
+Starts detecting targets and returns true if target detection started successfully; otherwise returns false.
 Causes the targetDetected() signal to be emitted when a target is within proximity.
-Only tags with the given accessMethod will be delivered.
-Active detection continues until stopTargetDetection() has been called.
+Only tags with the given accessMethod will be reported.
+Target detection continues until stopTargetDetection() is called.

 To detect targets with a different accessMethod, stopTargetDetection() must be called first.